tsemuchen/ece539_project/README.md

 ## Results
 - Five out of six models outperform the best model in the original paper.
-- Details can be found in .csv files, report, and slide.
+- Details can be found in metrics.csv, plot, and report directory.